reymon359/how-to-live/advices/Manage the time you have/index.md

 ---
-name: 'Time Management'
+name: 'Manage the time you have'
 description: 'How to manage time'
 categories: ['time management', 'time']
 ---
 # Time Management

-Time is
+Time is the only resource finite

 ## Quotes